h4ck3rm1k3/wpcorpus/README.md

 The other part processing does is indexing.
 Index is built using [PyTables](http://www.pytables.org/moin), so you need to install it first.
 Also, during the processing, a RabbitMQ queue is used for communication between the processing script and the indexer.
 So, you need [RabbitMQ](http://www.rabbitmq.com) and [pika](https://github.com/pika/pika).

+  sudo apt-get install rabbit-mq

 You will also need some further Python libs: [lxml](http://lxml.de) and [SimpleConfigParser](http://www.decalage.info/en/python/configparser).
 When you have all components installed and configured, run bin/index.sh first and bin/process.sh next.
 They work as a pair.
-Yes, indeed, I could have implemented a top script that takes care of firing up both and shuttding it down properly.
+Yes, indeed, I could have implemented a top script that takes care of firing up both and shutting it down properly.

 ## Usage